-So the current boiler certificate has ended, and we have planned a repair job which will start a new ticket.
-The work will include new thermic siphon parts, and replacement of both lower sides up to the height of the brick arch.
-The centre part of the crown sheet will also be replaced, and possibly the top corner sections (where the sides join the crown sheet).
-The work will require the boiler to be taken out of the frames, and it is estimated that the work will take 9 months.
-This could not start immediately, due to other priorities, but as the first priority of the "Keep up the Pressure" fund-raising campaign, it is hoped to be able to expedite the work by contracting out the boiler repair.
+So the current boiler certificate ended, and we have planned a repair job which will start a new ticket.
+The work will essentially involve the complete replecement of the inner firebox and thermic syphons.
+This required the boiler to be taken out of the frames.
+This could not start immediately, due to other priorities, but as the first priority of the "Keep up the Pressure" fund-raising campaign, it was hoped to be able to expedite the work by contracting out the boiler repair.